Ponneri: Demographics

 As of 2001 India census, Ponneri had a population of 24,205.
-Males constitute 50% of the population and females 50% and with Minjur population, with postal code 601204, considered it could be of 50,000 as ponneri state offices governs most of state implementations on all blocks under ponneri taluk.
-Neighbouring towns are Minjur, Redhills, Gummidipoondi and Athipattu with development underway on NCTPS power plant project.
+Males constituted 50% of the population and females 50% and including the Minjur population, that has postal code 601204, its considered it could reach around 50,000 as Ponneri state offices governs most of state implementations on all blocks under Ponneri taluk.

+Neighbouring towns are Minjur, Redhills, Gummidipoondi and Athipattu with development underway on the NCTPS power plant project.
 Ponneri is on the banks of the Arani river.
 Ponneri is located 33 km north of Chennai and 52 km Northwest of Thiruvallur.

 Ponneri has an average literacy rate of 73%, higher than the national average of 59.5%.
 Approximately 81% of males and 66% of females are literate.
 About 10% of the population is under 6 years of age.

 Politics

 Ponneri assembly constituency (SC) is part of Thiruvallur (Lok Sabha constituency).

 Transport

 The neighbourhood is served by the Ponneri railway station of the Chennai Suburban Railway Network.